Magical Vacation: Will-o'-Wisp classmates

-Arancia is a gifted musician who can play a multitude of musical instruments, including the piano, harp, strings, percussion, and woodwinds.
+Arancia is a gifted musician who can play a multitude of musical instruments.
 Her natural talent comes from her musical family, and she can master any instrument almost instantly, but her music seems to lack emotion and expression, and often causes listeners to lose interest and doze off.
 She is less than thrilled about Kirsche's affection for Candy Mintblue.
 Her magic allows the player to discover gold or silver coins from chests.